UP | HOME

 properties: trans-labels explicit-labels state-acc deterministic

-properties: stutter-sensitive terminal
+properties: stutter-sensitive terminal very-weak

 spot-accepted-word: "!a; cycle{a}"